mynameiswillporter/CVEs/README.md

-# Lodestone CVEs
+# CVEs

-This is a list of CVEs reported by Lodestone Security.
+This is a list of CVEs discovered by me.

 ## OpenEMR
 * [CVE-2019-16404 (SQLi)](CVE-2019-16404/README.md)